python-lsp/python-lsp-ruff/README.md

  - `pylsp.plugins.ruff.exclude`: Exclude files from being checked by `ruff`.
  - `pylsp.plugins.ruff.executable`: Path to the `ruff` executable.
 Assumed to be in PATH by default.
  - `pylsp.plugins.ruff.ignore`: Error codes to ignore.
+ - `pylsp.plugins.ruff.extendIgnore`: Same as ignore, but append to existing ignores.
  - `pylsp.plugins.ruff.lineLength`: Set the line-length for length checks.
  - `pylsp.plugins.ruff.perFileIgnores`: File-specific error codes to be ignored.
  - `pylsp.plugins.ruff.select`: List of error codes to enable.